ibm-cloud-docs/speech-to-text/output.md

 The interim results feature is available only with the WebSocket interface.
 {: note}

 Interim results are intermediate hypotheses of a transcription that are likely to change before the service returns its final results.
 The service returns interim results as soon as it generates them.
-Interim results are useful for interactive applications and for real-time transcription.
+Interim results are useful for

+-   Interactive applications and real-time transcription
+-   Long audio streams, which can take a while to transcribe

+Interim results arrive more often and more quickly than final results.
+You can use them to enable your application to respond more quickly or to gauge the progress of the transcription.

 To receive interim results, set the `interim_results` JSON parameter to `true` in the `start` message for a WebSocket recognition request.
 If you omit the `interim_results` parameter or set it to `false`, the service returns only a single JSON transcript at the end of the audio.
 Follow these guidelines to use the parameter:

 -   Omit the parameter or set it to `false` if you are doing offline or batch transcription, do not need minimum latency, and want a single JSON result for all audio.
 -   Set the parameter to `true` if you want results to arrive progressively as the service processes the audio or if you want the results with minimum latency.
 Keep in mind that the service can update interim results as it processes more audio.

 Interim results are indicated in the JSON response with the `final` field set to `false`.
 The service can update such results with more accurate transcriptions as it processes further audio.
-Final results are identified with the `final` field set to `true`; the service makes no further updates to final results.
+Final results are identified with the `final` field set to `true`.
+The service makes no further updates to final results.

 ### Interim results example
 {: #interimResultsExample}